instadeepai/jumanji/docs/environments/maze.md

 ## Reward
 Maze is a sparse reward problem, where the agent recieves a reward of 0 at every step and a reward of 1 for reaching the target position.
-An episode ends when the agent reaches the target position, or after a set number of steps (by default, this is twice the number of cells in the maze, i.e. `step_limit=2*n_rows*n_cols`).
+An episode ends when the agent reaches the target position, or after a set number of steps (by default, this is twice the number of cells in the maze, i.e. `step_limit=2*num_rows*num_cols`).

+## Registered Versions 📖
+- `Maze-v0`, maze with 10 rows and 10 cols.